jodur/imagesdirectory-camera/README.md

 ```

-#### Example 2: Script to archive snapshot from the past day to a mp4
+### Example 2: Script to archive snapshots from the past day to a mp4

-This example shows an script to archive the created snaphots that a made during the previous automating.
+This example shows an script to archive the created snaphots, that a made during the previous automation.
 I schedule this script for example at 00:05:00

 **Step 1**
 Create begintime and endtime for the imagedirectory services.
-With the variable daysback you can control from which day you want to archive the snapshots.
+With the variable `daysback` you can control from which day you want to archive the snapshots.
 In mycase i want to archive the previous day.
 The file that is created will have a date  in its filename included

 **Step 2**
 Create the MP4